What is Sway back posture?

 - Long sit on the floor with the support of your hands behind you.

-- Hold for 5-10 seconds.
-Repeat 10 times on each leg.
+- Repeat 10 times on each leg.

-- Hold for 5 seconds.
-Repeat 15 times.
+- Repeat 30 times.

-a) Hip extension
+a) Hip Extension

 - Do not rotate your body.